Chazz Michael Michaels: “Mind bottling, isn’t it?”

 Do you see how the fear is irrational?
 The problem is, knowing this intellectually usually doesn’t help.
 In the moment, your emotional fear overpowers your logic.
 On top of that, this all usually happens without you consciously realizing it.

 So the first step to fixing irrational thinking is being aware of it.
 By first being aware what’s going on upstairs, you can then begin to address your unhelpful thoughts and beliefs.
-In fact, I reviewed a great course that walks you step by step through how to do this (plus hands you tons of how-to conversation advice).
-You can check it out here.

 Ron Burgandy: “You stay classy San Diego.”